hvt1609/virufy-covid/README.md

 <p align="center"><img src="https://github.com/virufy/virufy-covid/blob/main/img/virufy-logo.png" alt="virufy logo" width="400"/></p>

 Virufy is a nonprofit research organization developing artificial intelligence (AI) technology to screen for COVID-19 from cough patterns, rapidly and at no cost through use of a smartphone.
 To learn more or get involved, visit [our website](https://virufy.org/en/).
+For more information, check out the [resources available here.](https://drive.google.com/drive/u/4/folders/1kONSI53BvAAd7TvgNGzNAP8dT-Oq3iW1)

 This repository contains everything needed to get started on writing a COVID-19 detection model.
 The goal of the model is to take the cough audio files, as well as additional metadata about a patient if desired, to predict whether or not they are infected with COVID-19.